lattea11y/lattea11y.github.io/index.md

 ### Test Case (without any accessibility services)

+This is the original test case in Walmart app representing signing in use case.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/upTNw4MPdtY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Use Case with TalkBack

+This is the signing in use case execute by Latte using TalkBack.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h3Wotx_St5o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>